-ENGINEERING GRAPHICS 2 (ARCHITECTURAL) - IT2413 - Fr., Soph., Jr., Sr. -1 sem., 1/2 cr. - Prerequisite: Introduction to Engineering Design.
-This course will focus on using Building Information Modeling (BIM) to design and create architectural drawings.
+ENGINEERING GRAPHICS 2 (ARCHITECTURAL) - IT2413 - Fr., Soph., Jr., Sr. -1 sem., 1/2 cr. - This course will focus on using Building Information Modeling (BIM) to design and create architectural drawings.
 This course should be included in the four-year plan of students who are interested in being an engineer, architect, drafter, technician or tool and die makers.